Tutankhamun: Parentage

+Consorts and children

 When Tutankhaten became king, he married Ankhesenpaaten, one of Akhenaten's daughters, who later changed her name to Ankhesenamun.
 He fathered two daughters who died at or soon after birth and were buried with him in his tomb.
 Computed tomography studies published in 2011 revealed that one daughter was born prematurely at 5–6 months of pregnancy and the other at full-term, 9 months.
 DNA testing has suggested the anonymous mummy KV21A is their mother, but the data is not statistically significant enough to allow her to be securely identified as his only known wife, Ankhesenamun.

+Regardless of KV21a's maternity, genetic research suggests that male mummy KV55, who is suggested to be Ankhesenamun's father, Akhenaten, cannot be the two girls' maternal grandfather.
+Assuming the accuracy of the obtained data, this could mean that the mother of the two princesses was not Ankhesenamun but some unknown wife of Tutankhamun, although there also remains the possibility that Akhenaten was not Ankhesenamun's biological father, or that the KV55 male is not Akhenaten but Smenkhkare.

+Two other children, a boy and a girl, are depicted alongside Tutankhamun and Ankhesenamun on ivory box.
+They have been proposed to be either a symbolic representation of the royal couple or the pair's otherwise unknown offspring.

 Tutankhamun's death marked the end of the royal bloodline of the Eighteenth Dynasty.